People

 Taylor Elam

-Taylor is a first-year Ph.D. student with a Bachelor of Arts degree in psychology with a minor in writing and rhetoric that she obtained from Oakland University.
+Taylor is a third-year Ph.D. student with a Bachelor of Arts degree in Psychology with a minor in writing and rhetoric that she obtained from Oakland University.
 She initially joined the lab as an undergrad due to her interest in emotions and individual differences related to trauma, PTG, and resilience.
 Her current research interests include understanding emotions, nonverbal communication, and person perception in clinical settings.
 Taylor can be reached at elam@oakland.edu

 Paxton Hicks